Why Campus Sex Assault Victims Launch Human Rights Complaints

 This means one could go through a months-long investigation, and be told the matter is settled, without a public hearing or transparency in regards to sanctions.

 Alison McEwen, a human rights lawyer with the Nelligan O'Brien Payne law firm, says many universities are unprepared to deal with sexual assault on campuses or have insufficient policies.
 "As sexual assault has come to the forefront more and more, it's a public issue now, which is, quite frankly, why I'm surprised universities don't get out in front of it," said McEwan.
 "Good and clear policy can be a deterrent."

-Concerns that the university won't listen or change, is one of the reasons Riddle says filed her complaint.
-An Ontario Human Rights Complaint option for public interest remedies, means Riddle could suggests over twenty ways the University could improve, from ways to support survivors to removing compensation or stipends for accused attackers forced to live off campus.
+Concerns that the university won't listen or change is one of the reasons Riddle says she filed her complaint.
+An Ontario Human Rights Complaint option for public interest remedies means Riddle could suggest over twenty ways the University could improve, from ways to support survivors to removing compensation or stipends for accused attackers forced to live off campus.

 It's her hope that the complaint forces the University to listen to survivors.

 "I want to make sure no one needs to go through what I went through."